jdmancini/astro-resume/src/pages/index.md

 Charleston, South Carolina, USA | http://www.jdmancini.com

-Jeffrey Mancini is an experienced professional in information security and technology management, currently serving as a Business Protection Advisor at HCA Healthcare.
-With a career spanning over a decade, he has held significant roles in different sectors including healthcare, technology consulting, and aviation.
-Jeffrey holds a Juris Master in Cybersecurity, Privacy, and Technology Risk Management and holds certifications such as ITIL 4 and Microsoft 365 Security Administrator Associate.
+Jeffrey Mancini is a seasoned professional in information security and technology management, currently working as a Business Protection Advisor at HCA Healthcare.
+With over a decade of experience across healthcare, technology consulting, and aviation sectors, he has developed a strong foundation in safeguarding business operations and managing technology risks.
+Jeffrey holds a Juris Master in Cybersecurity, Privacy, and Technology Risk Management and is certified in ITIL 4 and as a Microsoft 365 Security Administrator Associate.

 ## Work Experience